NrgXnat/xnat-themes/README.md

 #### Other Theme-specific Resources and Variables

-When creating JSP theme templates, you'll need to

 When including theme-specific resources (images, html fragments, etc.) in your theme pages, you'll need to use the full path to the resource (relative to the site root).
 To load an image named `foo.png` into a JSP template from your theme's `/images/` folder, you can use the JSP variable `${themeRoot}`